·

 Instructions

-• Chop and Salt: Finely chop cucumbers, onions, and bell peppers.
+• Chop and salt: Finely chop cucumbers, onions, and bell peppers.
 In a large mixing bowl, combine chopped vegetables with pickling salt.
 Mix well.

 • Drain: Cover the bowl and let stand for 2 hours.
 Then, rinse the mixture in a colander under cold water and allow to drain completely.
+It draws out water from the vegetables and keeps your relish crunchy.
+Skipping it might give you a softer relish than you're hoping for.

-• Sterilize Jars: Heat jars in simmering water until ready for use.
+• Sterilize jars: Heat jars in simmering water until ready for use.
 Do not boil.
-Wash lids in warm soapy water and set aside with bands.
+Wash lids in warm, soapy water and set aside with bands.

-• Combine Vinegar and Spices: In a large pot, mix the sugar, apple cider vinegar, mustard seeds, celery seeds, and turmeric.
+• Combine vinegar and spices: In a large pot, mix the sugar, apple cider vinegar, mustard seeds, celery seeds, and turmeric.
 Bring to a boil, stirring until the sugar dissolves.

-• Add Vegetables: Add the drained vegetable mixture to the vinegar solution.
+• Add vegetables: Add the drained vegetable mixture to the vinegar solution.
 Return to a boil and simmer for 10 minutes.

-• Fill Jars: Pack the hot relish into hot jars, leaving ½ inch headspace.
+• Fill jars: Pack the hot relish into hot jars, leaving ½ inch headspace.
 Remove any air bubbles.
 Wipe the rim of the jars with a clean, damp cloth.
 Place the lid on the jar and secure with the band until fingertip tight.

-• Check Seals: After cooling, check that lids are properly sealed by pressing the center of the lid.
+• Check seals: After cooling, check that lids are properly sealed by pressing the center of the lid.
 It should not flex.
 Store in a cool, dark place.

 Notes